Updated February 17, 2022

 March is a lovely month to travel.
-Expect sprinklings of spring on holidays closer to home, while further afield, it's hot, hot, hot.
+Expect sprinklings of spring on holidays closer to home, while further afield, it’s really heating up.
 Tempted by a trip?
 Here's where to go to ease your wanderlust.

-History buffs will be in their element wherever they stay in Antalya, too.
-From Side to Kaş, you’ll find ruin after ruin, from crumbling ancient Greek temples to surprisingly well preserved Roman amphitheatres.
+If you’re a history buff, you will be in your element wherever your stay in Antalya, too.
+From Side to Kaş, you’ll find ruin after ruin, from crumbling ancient Greek temples to surprisingly well-preserved Roman amphitheatres.
+Prefer a round of golf?
+Head to Belek – it’s the golfing capital of the region.

-See early 20th-century cars race though the city’s streets on Sunday, March 22 as part of the Barcelona to Sitges rally, or walk among giants at the Festival of St Josep Oriol.
-This distinctly Catalan celebration is packed with tradition; stacks of castellers form human towers over the course of the day, chocolate is handed out to the little ones and the city’s famous giant puppets parade past the Basilica of Santa Maria del Pi.
-The main event is held on the last Sunday of March (Sunday 29).
+See vintage cars race though the city’s streets on Sunday, March 20 as part of the Barcelona to Sitges rally, which is returning after a two-year hiatus.
+Or, indulge your sweet tooth at Sant Medir Festival This distinctly Catalan celebration is packed with tradition; stacks of castellers form human towers over the course of the day and sweets are handed out to onlookers.
+The main event is held on March 3.

 Phuket’s heady mix of aromatic food markets, neon-lit nightlife and paradisiacal beaches is hard to resist.
 Luckily, for those looking to get away in March, it’s one of the best times to visit – monsoon season is yet to hit (though it’s in full swing by April) and balmy 34C days are common.